Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion

 \subsection{The Quadratic Wasserstein Distance and the Negative Sobolev Norm}

 The Wasserstein distance comes from optimal transport, which is a classical subject in mathematical analysis that was first brought up by Monge in 1781~\cite{Monge} and later expanded by Kantorovich in 1940s~\cite{Kantorovich2006}.
-The core of the subject, i.e., the optimal transport problem, discusses the optimal plan that maps one probability distribution on a domain $X$ into another one on domain $Y$, intending to minimize the total transport cost of a given cost function.
+The core of the subject, i.e., the optimal transport problem, discusses the optimal plan that maps one probability distribution $\nu_1$ on a measure space $X$ into another probability distribution $\nu_2$ on a measure space $Y$, intending to minimize the total transport cost of a given cost function.
 The transport cost function $c(x,y)$ maps pairs $(x,y) \in X\times Y$ to $\mathbb{R}\cup \{+\infty\}$, which denotes the cost of transporting one unit mass from location $x$ to $y$.
-If $c(x,y) = |x-y|^p$ for $p \geq 1$, the optimal transport cost becomes the class of Wasserstein distance: \begin{definition}[The Wasserstein distance] We denote by $\mathscr{P}_p(X)$ the set of probability measures with finite moments of order $p$.
-For all $p \in [1, \infty)$ and any $\nu_1, \nu_2\in \mathscr{P}_p(X)$, the mathematical definition of the Wasserstein distance between $f=d\nu_1$ and $g= d\nu_2$ is
+If $c(x,y) = |x-y|^p$ for $p \geq 1$, the optimal transport cost becomes the class of Wasserstein distance: \begin{definition}[The Wasserstein distance] We denote by $\mathscr{P}_p(X)$ the set of probability measures with finite moments of order $p$ on the measure space $X$.
+For all $p \in [1, \infty)$ and any $\nu_1, \nu_2\in \mathscr{P}_p(X)$, the $p$-Wasserstein distance between $\nu_1$ and $\nu_2$ is defined as